NixBio/IS-Seq-python3/README.md

     The following is an example output from a simulated data set supplied with this repository.

-    Note: This simluated data includes 1 integration site for one sample only
+    Note: This simluated data set includes 1 integration site for one sample only

     chr     pos     chrInt  strand  V7      CL.6_POS.CTRL.1_1
     chr19   49461738        19      -       ALDH16A1        2924